sdx-workshop/sdx-submissions/paper.md

 ## Training/Evaluation details

-The score prediction network is a UNet developed by @mousai with 424M parameters[^2].
+The score prediction network is a UNet developed by @mousai with 424M parameters.
+We recommend readers to go to our code repository for more details on the configurations.
 We used AdamW [@adamw] with a learning rate of 0.0001 and a batch size of 32.
 We trained it for 1M steps, which is roungly 8 days on a single RTX A5000 GPU.
 The evaluation metrics we used are SI-SDR and SDR improvements (SI-SDRi and SDRi) over the mixture.